-Because we do not love the truth but have chosen to believe that God guarantees the future bliss of those who have made a "decision for Christ" and done little else, and who believe God will cast into the Lake of Fire basically righteous people who never had a chance to hear the Gospel because of the unwillingness of the believers to take up their cross and follow Jesus; because we believe in such unrighteousness God has sent a powerful delusion on us.
+We do not love the truth, but have chosen to believe that God guarantees the future bliss of those who have made a “decision for Christ” and done little else, and who believe God will cast into the Lake of Fire basically righteous people who never had a chance to hear the Gospel because of the unwillingness of the believers to take up their cross and follow Jesus.
+Because we believe in such unrighteousness, God has sent a powerful delusion on us.

 It is difficult for those of us who can tell something is amiss to see through the murk and really describe what is wrong.
 It is as though there is a strong seal preventing us from understanding the Scriptures.
 We are fighting our way through the fog.

 I think the angel of the Christian churches is being rebuked by the Lord.
 I believe the Lord Jesus is starting to fight against us with the sword of His mouth.